 The orientation of the barrier is such that the first contact of the vehicle with the barrier is on the steering-column side.
 Where there is a choice between carrying out the test with a right-hand or left-hand drive vehicle, the test shall be carried out with the less favourable hand of drive as determined by the Technical Service responsible for the tests.

 In case of vehicles of category X, the manufacturer shall propose the tested side.
-The manufacturer shall provide to the Technical Service information regarding the compatibility of performances in comparison with the proposed side in comparison with the opposite side.
-The Technical Service, if concerned as to the construction of the vehicle, will decide to have the test performed on the side considered to be the least favourable.”
+The manufacturer shall provide the authority responsible for approval with information regarding the performance of the proposed side in comparison with the opposite side.
+The Technical Service shall decide to have the test performed on the side considered to be the least favourable.”

 Annex 3, paragraph 1.4.3.5.2., amend to read:

 “1.4.3.5.2.
-In the case of vehicles equipped with an automatically activated door locking system that is installed optionally and/or which can be de-activated by the driver, one of the following two procedures shall be used at the choice of the manufacturer:”
+In the case of vehicles equipped with an automatically activated door locking system that is installed optionally and/or which can be de-activated by the driver or by the ADS, one of the following two procedures shall be used at the choice of the manufacturer:”

 Annex 3, paragraph 1.4.3.11.1., amend to read: